JdeRobot/BehaviorMetrics/docs/_pages/home.md

 {% include feature_row %}

-Behaviors Suite is a tool written in Python that, using the JdeRobot environment, allows to compare different autonomous driving networks as well as programs made manually.
+Behavior Suite is a tool written in Python that, using the JdeRobot environment, allows to compare different autonomous driving networks as well as programs made manually.

 You can see the project status in the [GitHub repository here](https://github.com/JdeRobot/BehaviorSuite).